 Groundfish Forum is a meeting place for leading members of the groundfish business worldwide.
 The basic aims of the Forum are to increase understanding of conditions in the groundfish industry, exchange information regarding government resource and other decisions, and provide better opportunities for all industry participants and for consumers.

 The Groundfish Forum conference is held once a year.
 The first Groundfish Forum was held in Hamburg, Germany, in October 1992.
 Since then, the Forum has been held each October in various European cities, including Copenhagen, London, Madrid, Barcelona, Munich, Amsterdam, Lisbon, Bergen, Prague and Reykjavik.
-The 19th Groundfish Forum was held in Auckland, New Zealand and since then the Forum has met in Barcelona, Berlin, Vienna, Rome, Cape Town and Hamburg.
-The 26th Groundfish Forum was held on October 10–12, 2017 in Lisbon, Portugal.
-The 2018 Groundfish Forum will be held in London on October 9–11.
+The 19th Groundfish Forum was held in Auckland, New Zealand and since then the Forum has met in Barcelona, Berlin, Vienna, Rome, Cape Town, Hamburg and Lisbon.
+The 27th Groundfish Forum was held on October 9–11, 2018 in London.
+The 28th Groundfish Forum will be held in Berlin on October 15–17, 2019.

-Click on Photoalbums to view a large display of photos from the Lisbon Forum.
+Click on Photoalbums to view a large display of photos from the London Forum.